nathanlem1/GM-PHD-Tracker/README.md

 `python tracker.py --base_data' ./data --base_result ./result ----reid_path ./model/reid_resnet34.pth --detections_type " "`

 There are two detection types to use: using MOT Challenge and HiEve public detections OR YOLOv8 custom detections.
-Please look into the code for more details.
+Please look into the code for more details, particularly `config.yaml` for parameters setting.

 ## Evaluate